trongtuyen96/nodejs-server-carmap/README.md

 ## Installation

-You need to reinstall all package by: npm install
+You need to reinstall all packages by: npm install

 ## Usage